 In fact, it makes them better prepared for the “real world” because they will have developed the important life skills of dealing with letdowns, disappointment and frustrations, instead of burying emotions, denying limitations, and pretending to have it all together.

 The whole attitude of “toughen up your kids because the world is a mean and tough place” is a misguided and harmful approach.

 It doesn’t make a child “tough” by spanking and beating and verbally abusing them.
 It weakens them.
 And the more you do that, the the more long-term damage is likely to develop.

 But the more love, understanding, empathy and appreciation that children get, that’s what really makes them better prepared for the real world.
 Because they will have the confidence, emotional resiliency, and the positive self-regard needed to overcome the challenges and inevitable difficulties of life.

 The truth is, the old-school “tough love” authoritarian approaches have failed us.
 We (the majority of us) are lacking in self love.
 We’re depressed and anxious and we barely know the reasons why.
 We are addicted to alcohol and drugs, food and other unhealthy habits.
 We’re trying to escape from reality because we don’t have true mental toughness, and we don’t have that because of the harsh ways we were raised.

-It’s time to give our children what they deserve, which is the powerful real-world skills of high self-regard, confidence, compassion for others, and emotional wellness.
+It’s time to give our children what they deserve, which is the powerful real-world skills of positive self-regard, confidence, compassion for others, and emotional wellness.

-Children get those skills from peaceful, positive, conscious parenting.
+Children get those skills from positive, conscious, peaceful parenting.

 To get started on your peaceful parenting journey: